ShugKnight24/P1xt_guides/README.md

 # P1xt Guide Progress

-**Note**: I will be using this GitHub Repo to track my progress with [P1xt's guides](https://github.com/P1xt/p1xt-guides).
-I think she beautifully lays out a method that any programmer can use to continue to grow and develop their skills.
+**Note**: I will be using this GitHub Repo to track my progress going through [P1xt's guides](https://github.com/P1xt/p1xt-guides).
+I think she beautifully lays out a method and plan that any programmer can follow to grow and develop their skills.

 Tentative To-Do: